 - Buying or renting a home

 These types of apps are generally used by people who are looking for mid-to-long-term accommodation.
-Such platforms usually give users the ability to search housing based on criteria like location, price, neighborhood, etc. Zillow and Trulia are good examples of said apps.
+Such platforms usually give users the ability to search for housing based on criteria like location, price, neighborhood, etc. Zillow and Trulia are good examples of said apps.

 - Urban planning and construction planning software